Vyral/carlos-gutierrez/_drafts/an-excellent-foundation-that-helps-children-with-cancer.md

 {% include youtube.html %}

-Today I’m joined by my good friend Richard Nares, founder of the Emilio Nares Foundation, to learn a bit more about their organization.
+<center>Today I’m joined by my good friend Richard Nares, founder of the Emilio Nares Foundation, to learn a bit more about their organization.</center>

 **The Emilio Nares Foundation is a non-profit organization that has been around for 16 years.
 Richard was inspired to start the foundation by the loss of his son, Emilio, who passed away from leukemia in 2000**.
 The Foundation focuses on helping families navigate their child’s journey with cancer through a variety of programs.